2021 Stations of the Cross Resource

 VIII – Jesus Comforts the Women

 Lord, we pray for women and children around the world.
 You asked us to weep for their oppression, and we pray that we may see their gifts, their strengths, and their plight as you do.
-We pray for the wisdom to break down the structures that oppress people based on gender, and we ask that you protect this overwhelming majority of the displaced population.
+We pray for the wisdom to break down the structures that oppress people based on gender, and we ask that you protect displaced women and children.

 IX – Jesus Falls a Third Time